Julien-R44/pino-loki/README.md

-  -l, --labels <label>                   Additional labels to be added to all Loki logs (JSON) --convertArrays                        If set, arrays will be converted to objects --propsLabels <labels>                 Fields in log line to convert to Loki labels (comma separated) --structuredMetaKey <key>              Key in the pino log object that contains structured metadata -h, --help                             Print this help message and exit
+  -l, --labels <label>                   Additional labels to be added to all Loki logs (JSON) --convertArrays                        If set, arrays will be converted to objects --propsLabels <labels>                 Fields in log line to convert to Loki labels (comma separated) --structuredMetaKey <key>              Key for structured metadata (default: 'meta', use 'false' to disable) -h, --help                             Print this help message and exit
 ```